TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 40/Ezekiel 40.20.md

 ---

-And the gate of the outer court whose prospect is toward the north, he measured the length thereof and the breadth thereof.
+The gate of the outer court whose prospect is toward the north, he measured its length and its breadth.